writerthethinker1/emberEtches/about/index.md

 title: About
 ---

-Welcome to the Silver Press!
-We are an *unbiased* *ad-free* news aggregation source that provides rational referenced information about topics most consider heated or controversial.
+Welcome to *emberEtches!* We are an *unbiased*, *ad-free*, and *decentralized* news aggregation source that provides rational referenced information about topics most consider heated or controversial.
 You can enjoy your favorite controversial news without the annoying ads in between too!

 Could there be such things as **hidden agendas** and **auxiliary motives** behind many of the events we witness everyday in life, especially major ones?
 And even without the idea of any conspiracy, can we even state that what goes on around us globally is sane for the most part, as in...in line with well posed thinking and paralleling **logical standards?** Can we even claim the current state of affairs is sensible?